SKKU-ESLAB/opel-alpha/opel_sensor_manager/BUILD_SO/README.md

 # This directory is to make shared object file of sensor manager

-1. use temp_makefile to make object files with changing name to 'Makefile' and command "make" (change 'temp_makefile' to 'makefile')
+***Notice: Please leave 'libsensors.so' file in the directory (cmake file refers to that file when compile \
+ and also does binary file)

-2. execute 'build.sh' to make shared object file
+#How to make shared object file with source files
+1. make directory 'build'
+2. cd build
+3. cmake ../
+4. make
+5. cp libsensors.so ../

+Shared object file will be shown.